Opel labour urges management to return to talks

-FRANKFURT, March 23 (Reuters) - The labour leaders of Opel, the loss-making European unit of General Motors, urged management to return to the negotiating table immediately to hold constructive talks amid plans by Opel managers to close plants.
+FRANKFURT (Reuters) - The labour leaders of Opel, the loss-making European unit of General Motors (GM.N), urged management to return to the negotiating table immediately to hold constructive talks amid plans by Opel managers to close plants.

 The GM unit currently has excess annual capacity equivalent to some 500,000 vehicles, or about two plants.